tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

      FROM pattern
      [WHERE condition];
   ```
-- SELECT INTO A Table Style--if a query block generates a table, we can output the table.
+- SELECT INTO A Table Style: if a query block generates a table, we can output the table.
 Syntax
   ```python
    SELECT exp1, exp2..
 INTO T
    FROM pattern